-- The available storage space of the destination ApsaraDB for Redis instance is larger than the total size of data stored in the source Twemproxy Redis cluster.
+- The available storage space of the ApsaraDB for Redis instance is larger than the total size of data stored in the Twemproxy Redis cluster.

-- All master nodes in the source Twemproxy Redis cluster support the
+- All master nodes in the Twemproxy Redis cluster support the

 How DTS synchronizes data from a Twemproxy Redis cluster

 A Twemproxy Redis cluster consists of multiple Redis-Servers.
-DTS synchronizes each Redis-Server in a data synchronization task till the whole cluster is synchronized.
+DTS synchronizes data of each Redis-Server in a data synchronization task until the whole cluster is synchronized.

 Architecture of the Twemproxy Redis cluster